Person using a smartphone to document a suburban house while a small drone inspects the roof, representing AI-assisted property insurance claims.

 Contact your mortgage servicer immediately to request an insurance proceeds authorization form—most lenders will release funds for essential repairs even when you’re delinquent, but you must initiate this conversation within 48 hours.
 Document every conversation with claim numbers, representative names, and timestamps, because proving you’re actively pursuing repairs strengthens your negotiation position and may qualify you for loss mitigation programs that can bring your loan current while accessing claim money.

-Request a forbearance agreement simultaneously with your insurance claim negotiation, as many servicers …
+Request a forbearance agreement simultaneously with your insurance claim negotiation, as many servicers will …

 Remote worker photographing a cracked flat-screen TV in a modern home office; tipped coffee mug, keyboard, and surge protector nearby; soft natural daylight; blurred sofa and shelves in background.